solo-io/solo-docs/squash/docs/overview/_index.md

 title: Quick Start
 weight: 1
 ---
+## Download and Install Squash

+**To download the latest version of the `squashctl` CLI, go to our releases page https://github.com/solo-io/squash/releases.**

+Once you download, you can add it to your `$PATH` TO  facilitate usage.

 ## Debugging your first microservice

 You can debug your application from an IDE or via the `squashctl` CLI.
 First, let's deploy an app.

 ### Option 1: Deploy a sample app